davesims/policy-number-challenge/README.md

 📈 PARSING STATISTICS:
   Total Lines Parsed: 4
   ✅ Valid Numbers: 1
-  ❌ Checksum Errors (ERR): 2
+  ❌ Invalid Checksum (ERR): 2
-  ❓ Invalid Digits (ILL): 1
+  ❓ Invalid Digits (ILL): 0
+  🚫 Unparseable (ILL): 1

 ⚠️  PARSER ERRORS ENCOUNTERED:
-  1. Malformed number line at 3: element size differs (7 should be 10)
+  1. Line 4: Lines must be divisible by 3 characters for proper digit parsing This is not valid OCR content
+  Just some random text
+  That should not parse correctly

 ✨ Parsing completed successfully!
 ============================================================